MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ```

 ### Approve all data access requests for Project Euclid apps
-All requests for data access requests can be approved through same approve cmdlets as other privileged access requests.
+All data access requests can be approved through the standard privileged access approval cmdlets.

 Run the following command in Exchange Online Powershell to approve all data requests for specific requestor: